 Recycling in the Depression

-about 1930, Maker unknown, New Zealand.
+circa 1930, Maker unknown, New Zealand.
 Purchased 1997 with New Zealand Lottery Grants Board funds.
 Te Papa

 During the Great Depression, few New Zealanders could afford new furniture.
 One cash-strapped person 'made do' by fashioning this food cupboard from old packing cases.
 Its mesh sides let the air flow around food, keeping it fresh for longer.